Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 **Speech Based Medical Coding:**

-Using natural language recognition, transcribe and code the clinical notes.
+Using natural language processing, transcribe and code the clinical notes.